 Further application of my engineering perspective and genba kaizen experiences enabled me to expand on this work.
 I began to see leadership as processes and identified ways to improve leadership process that are simple and effective, and which make use of Lean tools and methods that people already know how to use.
 It’s really an amazing advancement in leadership.
 Learn about it in my new book Speed Leadership: A New Way to Lead for Rapidly Changing Times.

 The engineering mindset is by no means perfect.
-And not every engineer possesses the mindset I described above.
+And not every engineer possesses the mindset I described above (nor does every business person).
 Yet, is it a mindset that is persistent when it comes to wanting to solve big problems.
 I think you will agree that this mindset has solved some big problems and advanced the understanding and practice of Lean leadership well beyond the current view.